Find out how you can check UK VAT numbers, pay VAT on digital services and claim VAT refunds in a no-deal Brexit.

 How to claim UK VAT refunds

-Claims for VAT incurred on business expenses before the UK’s exit from the EU
+Claims for VAT on business expenses before Brexit

-Before the UK leaves the EU, claims can be made using the electronic system, but you should allow enough time for your member state to send the claim to the UK.
-If a claim is sent through the online system after the UK has left the EU, it will not reach the UK.
+Claims can be made using the EU VAT refund electronic system, but you should allow enough time for your member state to send the claim to the UK.
+If a claim is sent through the online system after Brexit, it will not reach the UK.

-The deadline for EU businesses to submit a VAT refund claim for expenses incurred prior to the UK leaving the EU will remain:
+The deadline to submit a VAT refund claim will stay the same:

 - 30 September 2019 for claims for VAT incurred on expenses in 2018

-- 30 September 2020 for claims for VAT incurred on expenses in 2019 up to the date of the UK’s exit from the EU
+- 30 September 2020 for claims for VAT incurred on expenses in 2019 up to the date of Brexit

-Claims for VAT incurred on business expenses after the UK’s exit from the EU
+Claims for VAT on business expenses after Brexit

 - the repayment period runs from 1 July to 30 June instead of 1 January to 31 December

-- you may need to supply all original invoices and receipts to support your claim
+- all original invoices and receipts to support your claim